 - Install KVM on the target systems.
-See "Linux virtualization documentation" on page 215. - Create and launch the required KVM virtual machines.
-See "Setting up a KVM guest" on page 34. - Proceed to install the required SFHA product on the guest or host: See "Installing Veritas InfoScale Solutions in the kernel-based virtual machine environment" on page 48.
-See "Installing and configuring Cluster Server in a kernel-based virtual machine (KVM) environment" on page 50.
+See "Linux virtualization documentation" on page 214. - Create and launch the required KVM virtual machines.
+See "Setting up a kernel-based virtual machine (KVM) guest" on page 33. - Proceed to install the required SFHA product on the guest or host: See "Installing Veritas InfoScale Solutions in the kernel-based virtual machine environment" on page 49.
+See "Installing and configuring Cluster Server in a kernel-based virtual machine (KVM) environment" on page 51.